WANdisco/wandisco-documentation-ldm/docs/configure-storage.md

 ## Next Steps

-Once you have your source and target storage configured, [configure exclusions](./configure-exclusions.md) to define the data you want to exclude from data migrations.
+Once you have your source and target storage configured, you're ready to [migrate data](./create-migration.md).
+If you want to  exclude specific file sizes or file names from your data migrations, [define exclusions](./configure-exclusions.md) next.